 Working at UBS

-We're known as a great place to work, whatever the business area, role or life stage.
-We aim to be a responsible and supportive employer, enabling our employees to thrive in our collaborative culture while balancing work and personal responsibilities in ways that work for them.
+We're recognized as a great place to work, whatever the business area, role or life stage.
+We aim to be a responsible and supportive employer, helping everyone thrive while balancing work and personal responsibilities in ways that work for them.
 Here’s a glimpse of what it’s like to work here.

 Health and well-being

 We care about our employees, and we’re committed to supporting them.
-Spanning social, physical, mental and financial well-being, our comprehensive health and well-being offering includes a wide range of programs, benefits, eLearning and workplace resources.
+Spanning social, physical, mental and financial well-being, our comprehensive health and well-being offering includes a wide range of programs, benefits, awareness sessions, eLearnings, toolkits, and workplace resources.
 All are designed to help our employees manage their health, foster well-being and promote the organization’s sustainability.
-Over the past year, we’ve particularly focused on helping employees across our combined organization adapt to changes related to the integration of Credit Suisse, including offering instructor-led sessions on resilience and on managing organizational change and uncertainty.
+Over the past year, we’ve continued to help employees and line managers adapt to changes related to the integration of Credit Suisse, including offering instructor-led sessions on resilience and on managing organizational change and uncertainty.

-To promote physical and mental health, we sponsor firm-wide initiatives like virtual fitness challenges and provide mental health support that includes an employee assistance program and free access to a specialized mindfulness app.
-We became a founding partner of #WorkingWithCancer in 2023 to better support employees affected by cancer.
-We also sponsored financial education events in every region and helped employees positively impact their communities by matching charitable donations and offering paid leave to volunteer in community and environmental initiatives.
+To promote physical and mental health, we sponsor initiatives like virtual and local fitness challenges and provide mental health support that includes an employee assistance program and free access to a specialized mindfulness app.
+We sponsor regular educational events to engage and inform employees about various financial topics.
+We are a founding partner of #WorkingWithCancer to better support employees affected by cancer and promote prevention.
+We also help employees positively impact their communities by matching charitable donations and offering paid leave to volunteer in community and environmental initiatives.

 Employee benefits and assistance

-At UBS, we understand that good work / life balance is pivotal to our employees’ overall wellbeing and to their job satisfaction, and therefore productivity.
-That’s why we work hard to ensure that our employees, whatever their needs, are supported throughout the employee lifecycle.
-Our employee benefits (which often go beyond what’s legally required) and award-winning programs make sure we’re able to do just that.
+We know that good work / life balance is pivotal to our employees’ overall wellbeing and to their job satisfaction.
+That’s why we support our employees throughout the employee lifecycle and offer benefits that often go beyond what’s legally required.

-We actively support hybrid working options (a mix of home and in-office working) and flexible working arrangements (e.g., part-time, job-sharing and partial-retirement roles).
+We support flexible working arrangements (e.g., part-time, job-sharing and partial-retirement roles).
 In all locations, comprehensive employee assistance programs help employees manage issues like stress, illness, personal conflict, finances, bereavement, mental health and elder care.
 We also offer generous paid parental leave and beyond that, paid family-care leave in many locations globally.

 Families